Talks

 | 2024-06-05 | Royal Hacking Lab | KTH Executive School Visit | Link 1 |

-Royal Hacking Lab is pleased to once again welcome Program Director @Ulf Änggård and his participants from the @KTH Executive School.
-Our lab manager, Dr. Emre Süren, provided a comprehensive overview of vulnerabilities in cars, charging stations, and smart medical devices.
+Dr. Emre Süren is pleased to once again welcome Program Director Ulf Änggård and his participants from the KTH Executive School.
+Dr. Süren, provided a comprehensive overview of vulnerabilities in cars, charging stations, and smart medical devices.
 The session also covered the vulnerabilities within the large language model (LLM) ecosystem and explored how LLMs can be utilized for sensitive tasks.

 Sweden’s Threat Intelligence